mickaelsilva/chewBBACA_deprecated/README.md

 You need to install the following dependencies.
 Prodigal and BLAST must be added to the PATH variables.

-You may use this pip command to install the python dependencies automatically :
+You may use this pip command to install the python dependencies automatically:

 ```
 pip install -r requirements.txt